 The Wildheart Trust is a dynamic young charity based on the Isle of Wight with a strong local heritage dating back to 1976.
 We are dedicated to rescuing vulnerable animals from horrendous conditions around Europe, offering them refuge and the chance to flourish in our animal sanctuary by the sea in Sandown.

-Our animals are ambassadors for the Trust’s campaigns to stop animal cruelty and preserve natural habitats that are under threat of annihilation.
+The animals here are ambassadors for the Trust’s campaigns to stop animal cruelty and preserve natural habitats that are under threat of annihilation.
 Globally we fight to secure the future of some of the world’s most threatened species.
-We are a story of redemption and hope.
+We are creating a story of hope and redemption.

 Recent rescues include lions from beast wagons in Spain, tigers found in horrendous conditions in Italy and servals who were found with broken legs in a bathroom in France, to name but a few.